The best new albums out June 20

 - RIYL: Late Waxahatchee, early Cat Power

 New Music Friday is a feature of NPR's All Songs Considered podcast.
-Hear the discussion on the NPR App, Apple, Spotify or wherever you get your podcasts beginning at 3 a.m.
-ET.
+Hear the discussion on the NPR App, Apple, Spotify or wherever you get your podcasts.

 The Lightning Round